 Danny was an innocent victim of a wave of crime and corruption.
 Many others died also, most not as innocent.
-An elaborate coverup was put in place to conceal the truth about what had happened.
-There were dozens of linked deaths and misinformation put out about every one of them.
+There were dozens of linked deaths and false, misleading information put out about every one of them.

 Daniel Jess Goldman, “Danny”, was a 17 year old senior attending Miami Beach Senior High, and living with his parents in their home in the Town of Surfside, in 1966.
 Danny spent much of his free time working on television sets, learning electronics, and being with his girlfriend or talking to her on the telephone.
 Danny’s father, Aaron Goldman, was a successful contractor and builder, and his mother, Sally Goldman, was an interior designer and the daughter of Harry and Jeanette Goodkowsky.
 The Goodkowskys had moved from Old Orchard Beach, Maine to Miami Beach years before.
 The family established the first kosher hotel and restaurant in both places.
 March 29 was to be Danny’s 18th birthday and he had plans to go with his mother to register at the area’s Selective Service office.